hyprwm/hyprland-wiki/pages/Configuring/Monitors.md

 Position also has a few special values:

 - `auto` - let Hyprland decide on a position.
-By default, it places each new monitor to the right of existing ones.
+By default, it places each new monitor to the right of existing ones, using the monitor's top left corner as the root point.
-- `auto-right/left/up/down` - place the monitor to the right/left, above or below other monitors.
+- `auto-right/left/up/down` - place the monitor to the right/left, above or below other monitors, also based on each monitor's top left corner as the root.
+- `auto-center-right/left/up/down` - place the monitor to the right/left, above or below other monitors, but calculate placement from each monitor's center rather than its top left corner.

 _**Please Note:**_ While specifying a monitor direction for your first monitor is allowed, this does nothing and it will be positioned at (0,0).
-Also the direction is always from the center out, so you can specify `auto-up` then `auto-left`, but the left monitors will just be left of the origin and above the origin.
+Also, the direction is always from the center out, so you can specify `auto-up` then `auto-left`, but the left monitors will just be left of the origin and above the origin.
 You can also specify duplicate directions and monitors will continue to go in that direction.